apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-Authentication.md

 Attribute filtering and release policies are defined per SAML service.
 See [this guide](../integration/Attribute-Release-Policies.html) for more info.

+A few additional policies specific to SAML services are also provided below.

 #### InCommon Research and Scholardship

 A specific attribute release policy is available to release the [attribute bundles](https://spaces.internet2.edu/display/InCFederation/Research+and+Scholarship+Attribute+Bundle)